-Cruz-Diez has given authorization to the Cruz-Diez Art Foundation, in collaboration with the Cruz-Diez workshops, to deliver certificates dictated by the certification committee confirming exclusive authorship of works created by the artist.
+Cruz-Diez gave authorization to the Cruz-Diez Foundation, in collaboration with the Cruz-Diez workshops, to deliver certificates dictated by the certification committee confirming exclusive authorship of works created by the artist.

-The preservation and restoration of Cruz-Diez’s works is important to him.
+The preservation and restoration of Cruz-Diez’s works is an important part of the Cruz-Diez Foundation’s mission.
 Rather than following the rule that it is the artist’s hand on the canvas that must be preserved, for Cruz-Diez, as it was for his contemporaries, it is important that the result is maintained.
-Cruz-Diez achieves his result through the use of repeated modules that must be identical, therefore these modules must be preserved.
+Cruz-Diez achieved his result through the use of repeated modules that must be identical, therefore these modules must be preserved.

 All of the plans and materials needed for restoration can be found in Cruz-Diez’s workshops.
 This ensures their preservation as the artist intended.
-Where previously used materials have been surpassed by modern equivalents, Cruz-Diez’s workshops are best placed to make these alterations, under the instruction of Cruz-Diez himself.
+Where previously used materials have been surpassed by modern equivalents, Cruz-Diez’s workshops are best placed to make these alterations.
 The result is always identical in appearance to that of the original.

 These same principles apply to Cruz-Diez’s architectural structures.
-Although Cruz-Diez always tries to find the best materials that will last, inevitable color fading and material erosion due to external elements means that these too must be restored.
-The Cruz-Diez Art Foundation advises owners of a Cruz-Diez artwork to exercise responsible care and contact us directly with regards to maintenance requests.
+Although Cruz-Diez always tried to find the best materials that would last, inevitable color fading and material erosion due to external elements means that these too must be restored.
+The Cruz-Diez Foundation advises owners of a Cruz-Diez artwork to exercise responsible care and contact us directly with regards to maintenance requests.

-This new concept of restoration for contemporary art came to the attention of The Ecole du Louvre, who visited the Cruz-Diez atelier in Paris to understand how it works.
+This new concept of restoration for contemporary art came to the attention of The Ecole du Louvre, who visited Atelier Cruz-Diez Paris to understand how it works.